 But, we have more problems with the above thinking, that queues can be solved and that is about variability.
 Normally car queues and airport security queues are showed as examples of queues, which is too simplistic, generating more mess.
 The reason is that the presented queues are totally isolated with extremely high variability (non-planned), combined with an over-utilisation at for example rush hours, or aeroplanes landing with hundreds of people at the same time.
 Product development can and must be planned, which reduces the variability dramatically.
 But, do not forget to solve your organisation’s problems first, otherwise the variability may increase tremendously and you are out of control to understand why.

 Without looking for the root causes to our organisational problems, especially regarding interdependencies and complex activities, it is not possible to state that if we reduce the batch size, we will have higher predictability, and therefore reduce our queues.
-Reduce batch size, as the panacea method for getting rid of queues, is really nasty, since there is no scientific evidence for that.
-And since it is trying to cure symptoms, there is of course no solution to it either.
-It also means that gameing and sub-optimising measurements is very easy, since making the epics/features/user stories smaller is stated as a good thing.
-This indirectly means that proving that the new method or framework is working better and better is treacherously easy, even though the real flow has decreased.
+Reduce batch size, as the panacea method for getting rid of queues, is really nasty, since it is only valid for very easy contexts, or the Clear domain in the Cynefin model, where product development not belongs.
+And since it is trying to cure symptoms for product development, there is of course no solution either.
+This also means that gameing and sub-optimising measurements comes handy, since making the epics/features/user stories smaller is stated as a good and successful approach.
+This indirectly means that proving that the new method or framework is working better and better is treacherously easy when counting smaller and smaller work packages, even though the real flow end to end has decreased.

 And do not forget that higher predictability seldom means an increased flow, rather the opposite in product development, so we always need to go for the root causes.
 See also this summary blog post for the negative impact of increased hand-over waste, when having small activities.